Links on Android Authority may earn us a commission. Learn more.

 Welcome to another episode of Google Play Weekly!
-This week we take a look at a huge Springtime app sale from the Google Play Store and you can find the list of games available right here.
+This week we take a look at a huge Springtime app sale from the Google Play Store.
 Google announced that it will be taking a much more ad-focused approach to advertisements in the near future.
 The fake antivirus app Virus Shield is down and Google is handing out refunds as we speak.
 Google Hangouts got a huge update that merged SMS and Hangouts threads.
 Samsung will soon put advertisements into Milk Music; a service known for being ad free.
 Finally, here are 5 more Android apps you shouldn’t miss this week!

 First to get the nod this week is ES File Explorer.
 It’s already ragingly popular but if you’re a root user, ES File Explorer’s latest update can be really helpful.
 It includes a new root-only permission that allows it to read and write to your SD card, thus circumventing the new Android Kit Kat SD card limitation problem.
 Currently, it is one of only a few file managers that can do this.
 So if you’re rooted and suffering the Kit Kat SD card blues, ES File Explorer has you covered.